mkatrenik/assignar/Readme.md

 # Assignar demo

 This app works with imgur API, displaying images from either subreddit gallery, or concrete album, or uploaded from computer.
-Then, clicking on image, it shows it with mosaic effect applied and with ability to upload them to default imgur album with id `K5Ror`.
+Then, clicking on image, it shows it with mosaic effect applied and with ability to upload them to default imgur [album](https://imgur.com/a/K5Ror).
 (You can see all uploaded images in default album by selecting Imgur album in top left select and typing K5Ror to input)

 App requires following prerequisites: